 The rabbit pulls out a pocket watch and looks at it.
-As Alice stands, the other actors physically form a cave shaped mass.
-Alice follows the rabbit, who disappears into the mass of actors through a gap.
-Alice follows.
+As Alice stands, the other actors physically form a rabbit hole.
+Alice follows the rabbit, who disappears into the rabbit hole.

 All the actors, including Alice, suddenly stand and begin to spin around.
 Alice continually shouts out the word 'Falling', whilst others shout out the names of objects that Alice sees as she falls down the rabbit hole: